-In order to enable the inclusion of different analyses in CASS, CASS offers several constructor operations for the abstract type "Analysis a" (defined in the CASS module Analysis).
+In order to support the inclusion of different kinds of analyses in CASS, CASS offers several constructor operations for the abstract type "Analysis a" (which is defined in module Analysis.Types).
 Each analysis has a name provided as a first argument to these constructors.
 The name is used to store the analysis information persistently and to pass specific analysis tasks to analysis workers.
 For instance, a simple function analysis which depends only on a given function definition can be defined by the analysis constructor